mayadata-io/oep-e2e/testplan/docs/pipelines.md

 ---
 ## Kubera E2E Pipeline

 Kubera E2E pipeline is a GitLab based pipeline.
 This pipeline is triggered for each Kubera release.
-The images are taken from [director-charts-internal](https://github.com/mayadata-io/director-charts-internal) repo.
+The images are taken from [kubera-charts](https://charts.mayadata.io/) repo.
+Once E2E team get the build following changes are done in Gitlab to run the pipeline with new image.

+- Login to Gitlab.
+- Select the project eg: oep-e2e-aws
+- On the left panel click on setting and then select CI/CD
+- Click on Expand button of variables
+- Click on Reveal values button at the bottom
+- Change the image for RELEASE environment variable eg: 1.11.0-ee
+- Click on Save variables and start triggering the pipeline for respective platform

 Kubera pipeline is divided into following groups:

 - Group 1
 - Group 2